logo

 Step 4: Surface Outliers Without Extra Pages

 The problem: Outliers hide inside aggregates.
-Users need to explore what changed and when it changed without navigating away.
+Users need to explore what changed and when it changed without navigating away from their current context.

 Step 5: Turn Static Reports into Decision Environments